 Question A: Have you completed your sentence, including probation and parole?
 Ask the person you are helping if they have completed their sentence including probation and parole.

 If they have not completed their sentence, meaning they are still incarcerated, on probation, or on parole, then they are not yet eligible to restore their voting rights.
-They must wait until their sentence is complete.2
+They must wait until their sentence is complete.

-If they have completed their sentence, move on to question B.
+If they have completed their sentence, move to question B.

 Question B: When did you complete your sentence - before or after July 1, 2003?

-If they completed their sentence before July 1, 2003, they can register to vote with documentation of their discharge.
+If they completed their sentence before July 1, 2003.
 Skip to step 3 for information on that process.

-If they completed their sentence after July 1, 2003, move on to Question C.
+If they completed their sentence after July 1, 2003, move to Question C.